-Our new experimental apparatus successfully reproduced the overlapping influence of tectonic extension and gravity gliding on salt flow and salt structure evolution in salt-bearing rift basins.
+- 455 Our new experimental apparatus successfully reproduced the overlapping influence of tectonic extension and gravity gliding on salt flow and salt structure evolution in salt-bearing rift basins.
 The apparatus is suitable for simulating crustal extension within a symmetric graben structure and thermal subsidence, which is represented by vertical uplift of the graben flanks.
-Since basal extension and flank tilting can be controlled separately, the effects of both processes can be investigated separately or combined.
-Furthermore, we applied mixtures of quartz sand and silicate cenospheres as analogue for brittle overburden sediments.
-This enabled us to vary the ratio between overburden and viscous layer density so that the process of density inversion due to compacting overburden sediments can be produced.
+Since basal extension and flank tilting can be controlled separately, the effects of both processes can be investigated separately or combined. - 460 The preliminary experimental study shown here reveals primary structural and kinematic differences depending on the presence of a viscous layer in the sedimentary strata and the occurrence of flank tilting in salt-bearing rift basins.
+Whereas deformation in the brittle-only experiments is strictly coupled to the movement of the basal parts, widespread lateral displacement and distributed faulting affected the cover in brittle-viscous experiments.

-The preliminary experimental study shown here reveals primary structural and kinematic differences depending on the presence of flank tilting in salt-bearing rift basins.
-When the graben flanks remain flat during extension, deformation is concentrated in regions close to the basal graben structure.
+In the brittle-viscous experiment in which only basal extension was applied When the graben flanks remain flat during extension, deformation is concentrated in regions close to the basal graben structure.
 Extensional fault zones develop in the footwall, while overburden above the basal normal faults slides into the graben.
 When the graben flanks become tilted simultaneously to graben extension, similar deformation patterns occur close to the graben.
 However, they are overprinted by gravity gliding inducing widespread basin-wide downward movement of the overburden into the central graben.
 Consequently, additional extension localizes at the upslope basin margins, which is enhanced after basal extension and tilting have stopped.
+This

-This extension is accommodated in the graben region by reduced amounts of extension on the graben-edge fault zones and compressional strain above the graben bounding faults.
+470 extension is accommodated in the graben region by reduced amounts of extension on the graben-edge fault zones and compressional strain above the graben bounding faults.
 If syn-kinematic sedimentation is included in the experimental procedure, lateral downward directed displacement is significantly reduced especially during the post-extensional phase.
-Furthermore, strain in the margin-edge extensional zones is localized on less, discrete faults.
+Furthermore, strain in the margin-edge extensional zones is localized on less, more discrete faults.

-Observed basin-margin extensional structures in the preliminary experiments resemble typical thin-skinned extensional structures occurring at the flanks of many salt-bearing rift basins with inclined sub-salt bases.
+Observed basin-margin extensional structures in the preliminary experiments resemble typical thin-skinned extensional 475 structures occurring at the flanks of many salt-bearing rift basins with inclined sub-salt bases.
 Such diagnostic structures indicate that gravity gliding might play an important role in the post-salt structural development of such rift basins.